Daniel-Mietchen/2016-aesir/primary.rst

    the ContentMine annotation engine on it and redirects Jason to the resulting data.
 In line with ContentMine's collaboration with hypothes.is, links to the data are also provided directly on the paper.

+   By building a system that lets users submit interesting literature to the annotation system, we believe we can crack open the closed literature to an significant extent.
+We also expect a higher density of annotations around more "active" or still-relevant papers, which will provide interesting opportunities for meta-analysis.

 3. **Leveraging & driving open peer review.** Tina is reviewing a paper, and wants to mark it up with external blog commentary and